testthedocs/rakpart/docs/ttd-linkcheck.rst

 Source Code
 ===========

-The code of `tts-linkcheck` is located on `GitHub <https://github.com/testthedocs/rakpart/tree/master/ttd-linkcheck>`_.
+The code of `ttd-linkcheck` is located on `GitHub <https://github.com/testthedocs/rakpart/tree/master/ttd-linkcheck>`_.